Who can use this feature?

 - Type

-/mcp– the chili-piper server should appear in the list as connected. - Ask Claude: "What Chili Piper tenant is connected?" – Claude should return your organization name (e.g., "Acme Corp").
+/mcp– the chili-piper server should appear in the list as connected; - Ask Claude: "What Chili Piper tenant is connected?" – Claude should return your organization name (e.g., "Acme Corp").
+This confirms the connection is working and authenticated to the correct account.

 If the server does not appear or returns an error, double-check: